• Attention: open in a new window.

-When a patient has difficulty swallowing a solid medicine, crushing tablets, opening capsules, dissolving/dispersing/ suspending solid medicines not licensed or designed for use in this way, appears to be a widespread practice.
+When a patient has difficulty in swallowing a solid medicine, crushing tablets, opening capsules, dissolving/dispersing/ suspending solid medicines not licensed or designed for use in this way, appears to be a widespread practice.
 This is in spite of the inherent dangers of undertaking such unlicensed medicine manipulation.

 • Crushing or opening of medication took place in more than 80 per cent of nursing homes on at least a weekly basis